tjnaylor/project_template/README.md

 (final only - remove whole section for proposal Readme) (What would you have done differently) (What are the contributions summerize)(what is the big take away)(what did you learn)

 ## Future Work

 The current framework is the foundation we will use to enhance our research over the next six months and beyond.
 The research items are listed below.

 1. Improve the supply calculations to make the framework more robust for disaster relief operations.
 This includes adding usage or burn rates for supplies and the spent fuel pool.
 It also includes varying the amount of supplies burned at each supply node so the usage rate varies amongst  them and increases the demand and stress on the supply chain.
+Lastly, increase the amounnt of civilian populace the require support in the Port Saint Lucie and surrounding areas.

 2. Incorporate autonomous vehicles in the supply chain distribution for disaster relief to advance existing research.
 This includes autonomous delivery trucks as well as autonomous drones and helicopters.
 Using autonomous vehicles alleviates the need for crew rest and potentially increases the number of supply deliveries conducted within a 24-hour period.
 Another consideration is to add vehicles with alternative fuel sources to support disaster relief operations.
 This also include addressing different behaviors that are relevant to vehicle usage such as durability, gas mileage, and terrain factors.
 Changing the vehicle fuel source should decrease fuel costs for both private and government organizations.

 3. Increase the hurricane category from 4 to a category 5.
 It will increase the amount of supplies and water needed for the spent fuel pool.
 Include alternate supply routes with and without obstacles to better portray road conditions following a hurricane.
 Though we accounted for the need to evacuate medical emergencies, the category 4 hurricane did not cause enough damage to require the local hospitals to transport medical emergencies to the Naval hospital ship located in vicinity of Boynton Beach.
 The category 5 hurricane will likely cause enough damage to stress local hospitals.

-The research questions below are provided to expand upon some of the previously suggested research improvements.
+The research questions below expand upon some of the previously suggested research improvements.

 1. Based on the conditions of the category 5 hurricane, what combinations of transportation would be most efficient?

 2. How will the addition of autonomous vehicles and drones affect the delivery of supplies to the supply nodes and the Port St. Lucie surrounding area?

 3. What other ways can you model disaster relief in Anylogic or other modeling and simulation tools to improve disaster relief response?

 ## References